Find Affordable College Courses

 Of the 21 students majoring in comparative literature at Brown, 38% are male and 62% are female.

-Out of the 4 schools in Rhode Island that were part of this year’s ranking, University of Rhode Island landed the # 2 spot on the list.
-Located in the suburb of Kingston, URI is a public college with a fairly large student population.
+A rank of #2 on this year’s list means University of Rhode Island is a great place for linguistics and comparative literature students working on their bachelor’s degree.
+Located in the large suburb of Kingston, URI is a public college with a large student population.

 Of the 2 students majoring in comparative literature at URI, 50% are male and 50% are female.